• Home

 Many have used Google in their job searches.
 They released special enhancements to its search engine aimed specifically at military people searching for new jobs.
 Prior, it was only possible to search for new listings using Google to access job data rather than have the search engine help career seekers find job search results tailored specifically for them.

-You read that correctly.
+Veteran Google Search for Civilian Jobs You read that correctly.
 Google has developed algorithms designed to help military job seekers get search results targeted specifically for them.

 Type Jobs for Veterans into Google and Press Return